No shark species has any bones in their bodies

 Shark Conservation Status

-Sharks are known especially by a cartilaginous skeleton.
+Sharks are known especially for their cartilaginous skeleton.

 Sharks make up a family of elasmobranch fishes.
 They also have about five to seven slits at the side of their head for their gills.
 Their pectoral fins are not fused to their heads.